Federal Actions: Financial Aid

 • Select Contact Information.
 Here you'll be able to view or update your email address, mobile phone, alternate phone number, and permanent address.

-Can I still file the FAFSA?
-We have not seen that availability of the FAFSA has been impacted by changes at the Department of Education, however, the massive reduction in staff could cause disruption in FAFSA availability going forward.
-Therefore, we encourage students to file the FAFSA for 2025-2026 as soon as possible.
+We have not seen that availability of the FAFSA has been impacted by changes at the Department of Education.
+We are encouraging students to file the FAFSA for 2025-2026 as soon as possible.
+Students are also encouraged to complete the 2026-2027 by the priority deadline of February 1, 2026.

 For mixed-status families — where some members are U.S. citizens or legal residents, and others are undocumented — it's crucial to carefully consider whether to submit identifying information on the FSA ID or FAFSA.
 These decisions are especially important for families applying for federal financial aid for the first time, as the information shared in these forms can affect eligibility and privacy.